liquity/bold/README.md

     )`: revokes the batch manager’s permission to manage the caller’s Trove.
 Sets a new owner-chosen annual interest rate, and removes it from the batch.
 Since this action very likely changes the Trove’s interest rate, it’s subject to a premature adjustment fee as per regular adjustments.

 ### TroveManager

-- `liquidate(uint256 _troveId)`: attempts to liquidate the specified Trove.
-Executes successfully if the Trove meets the conditions for liquidation, i.e. ICR < MCR.
-Permissionless.

 - `batchLiquidateTroves(uint256[] calldata _troveArray)`: Accepts a custom list of Troves IDs as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation, i.e. ICR < MCR.
 Troves with ICR >= MCR are skipped in the loop.
 Permissionless.